RokKuzner/Spletna-stran-ada-online-22-23-1/README.md

-This game was made in 1 year long course with <a href="https://404.si" target='_blank'>zavod 404</a>.
+This game was made in 1 year long course with <a href="https://404.si" target="_blank">zavod 404</a>.
 Check them out.